smaniotto/django-nomad/README.md

 A Django extension to make your life easier when dealing with migrations in multiple branches.

+## Definition

+A Nomad database migration happens when schema changes are applied to the database, but are not reflected on migration nor models files.

 ## Installing

 Install via pip: